bryanchw/bryanchw/README.md

 ### Hi there 👋

+- 🌱 I'm a Data Scientist based in Hong Kong.
+- 🔭 Currently working on English and Traditional Chinese NLP projects
-I'm a Data Scientist based in Hong Kong.
-By combining Data Science, AI, and Psychology, I hope to help businesses and individuals better understand why people make the decisions they make and how to optimize behaviors to achieve better outcomes.
+- 💬 By combining Data Science, AI, and Psychology, I hope to help businesses and individuals better understand why people make the decisions they make and how to optimize behaviors to achieve better outcomes.

-- 🔭 I’m currently working on English and Traditional Chinese NLP projects
 - 📫 Reach me via bryanchw@umich.edu

 <!--